Rohit5688/playwright-bdd-runner/README.md

 1. Install the extension.
 2. Open a folder containing `.feature` files.
 3. Open the **Test Explorer** (`View > Testing`).
-4. Run tests using the UI or the `Run Playwright BDD Tests` command.
+4. Run tests using the UI, status bar, or the `Run Playwright BDD Tests` command.

 ---